5 THINGS TO LET GO OF TODAY TO SIMPLIFY YOUR LIFE

 CLEARING UNSEEN CLUTTER

 So much of what we do in life is shaped by our mindset.
 How we think about things largely determines how we feel about them.
-In my own life, I know that how I feel about things in turn impacts on whether I do them (and how well I do them) or whether I fail before I’ve even really got started.
+In my own life, I know that how I feel about things impacts on whether I do them (and how well I do them) or whether I fail before I’ve even really got started.

 For example, I’ve never been to a gym.
 I wouldn’t know how to use any of the equipment and I’m worried that people will laugh at me.
 I know this is an unhelpful attitude, I’m sure people wouldn’t really laugh (and if they did, that says more about them than me) but it’s stopped me from venturing into a gym so far.
 I’m working on it though!